brandonrumer/Cisco/SingleCommand/README.md

 # singlecommand.py
+This script is depreciated.
+Use MultiCommand going forward (uses NetMiko).

 Used to apply a set of configs to multiple Cisco devices.
 There will be various branches of this which will be customized for various tasks or devices